ro-the-creator/Disney---Streaming-Business-Analysis/README.md

 #### Disney:
 In the pyplot graphs, we see that Disney's closing stock price was sitting around $130 stock price before shooting up to high $140s - low $150s after it's release on November 12, 2025.

 As seen on the graph, however, we can see that the stock price plummets not long after its debut.
-The main reason for this likely due to the global fear of COVID-19 during the time.
-Yet, between Mar 9, 2020 - Aug 31, 2020 Disney's stock price saw a 26.17% increase.
+The main reason for this is likely due to the global fear of COVID-19 at the time.
+Despite this, between March 9, 2020, and August 31, 2020, Disney's stock price saw a 26.17% increase.
 These dates are a rough estimate of the COVID-19 Lockdown duration.

 This is most likely due to a rise in streaming services being used as people were stuck at home during the pandemic.
-Although difficult to tell just by looking at Disney's stock price alone, the stock increase is significant for a company undergoing the unstable turmoil of the COVID pandemic in the U.S.
+This stock price increase is significant for a company undergoing the unstable turmoil of the COVID pandemic in the U.S.

 Going into 2021, we can see Disney enjoys a high stock price with the amounting concurrent Disney+ subscribers.
-Furthermore, Disney presumably benefits from the easing of lockdown restrictions with the reopening of Disney parks, one of Disney's most significant source of income.
+Furthermore, Disney presumably benefits from the easing of lockdown restrictions with the reopening of Disney parks, one of Disney's most significant sources of income.

-By 2022, however, we begin to see Disney's stock price fall.
+By 2022, however, we began to see Disney's stock price fall.
 While other streaming companies took a hit during this time due to competition, this is where I believe the consequences of Disney+'s lack of shows prevents Disney from competing with other streaming platforms that host significantly more shows.

 #### Netflix:
 In comparison, Netflix's stock price seemingly follows a similar path.
 However, key differences become more apparent when we take a closer look.